 World Space Week

-As the National Co-ordinating Body for World Space Week, we support and encourage everyone to create educational opportunities, activities, and events during WSW.
-WSW is an annual celebration of the peaceful uses of space for the benefit of humankind.
+As the UK National Co-ordinating Body for World Space Week, the British Interplanetary Society supports and encourages everyone to create educational opportunities, activities, and events during WSW.

 World Space Week 2022 will celebrate the theme of Space and Sustainability